 What are Odd Numbers?

-Odd numbers are defined as any number which cannot be divided by two is termed as an odd number.
-In other words, a number of form 2k+1, where k ∈ Z (i.e. integers) are called odd numbers.
+Odd numbers are defined as any number which cannot be divided by two.
+In other words, a number in form of 2k+1, where k ∈ Z (i.e. integers) are called odd numbers.
 It should be noted that numbers or set of integers on a number line can either be odd or even.
 A few more key points:

-- If these numbers are divided by 2, the result or remainder should be a fraction or 1.
+- If these numbers are divided by 2, then there will remainder left

 Odd Numbers Chart